sign up log in

 Good read, David.
 Thanks.

-Boomers leaving western markets and climate change costs excepted, I don't see anything much that suggests "this time, it's different".
+Boomers leaving western pension funds and redistributing their wealth and climate change costs excepted, I don't see anything much that suggests "this time, it's different".

 My overall view is that we'll see rates move exactly the same as the last cycles with banks, as they always do, indulging in rocket and feather pricing, and using longer term rates as a way to 'market' shorter term rates higher than they should be.